Earn 9-11% Annual Interest, Secured by Real Estate

 03 — Now Scale It

 Multiply that across 100 loans, in different markets, with different borrowers, at different points in their cycle.
-Your capital isn’t tied to one roof, one tenant, or one zip code.
+Your capital isn’t tied to one property, one tenant, or one zip code.
 It’s spread across a portfolio.

 04 — Why It Matters